Meillaya/ML-Compiler-TVM-MLIR/README.md

 ## Project Overview

-This project demonstrates the development of a simple yet comprehensive ML compiler that includes:
+This project aims to demonstrates the development of a simple yet comprehensive ML compiler that includes:

 - **Operator Fusion**: Combine multiple operations to reduce memory bandwidth and improve performance
 - **Memory Layout Optimization**: Transform tensor layouts for better cache performance